redhat-developer/odo/docs/deploying-a-devfile-using-odo.md

 What is a devfile?

 A [devfile](https://redhat-developer.github.io/devfile/) is a portable file that describes your development environment.
-It allows for a *portable* developmental environment without the need of reconfiguration.
+It allows reproducing a *portable* developmental environment without the need of reconfiguration.

 With a devfile you can describe:

-  - The source code being used

-  - Development components such as IDE tools (VSCode) and application runtimes (Yarn / NPM)
+  - Development components such as container definition for build and application runtimes

   - A list of pre-defined commands that can be run